 - Don’t add sugar or other sweeteners to your beverages.

 - Power up your fasting days with a perfect energy-igniting cup of bulletproof coffee!
-Add in healthy fats like MCT oil in your coffee.
-MCT oil is from natural Brane Octane Oil.
-It increases metabolism, burns fats, boosts energy and helps you lose weight.
+Add in healthy fats, like MCT oil, in your coffee.
+Always choose MCT oil made from coconut oil and never take too much MCT.
+Always avoid palm oil products, because palm oil plantations are a serious threat to nature, animals and people.
+MCT oil from Brain Octane Oil is one good choice based on 100% coconut oil.
+MCT increases metabolism, burns fat, boosts energy and helps you lose weight.
 Check for more bulletproof food, drinks and supplements HERE and make your fasting days healthier!

 - You may feel tired when you first start doing intermittent fasting.
 Give your body a couple of weeks to adjust.

 - Add more potassium-rich foods in your diet.
 You can do this by eating more cruciferous and leafy greens!
-We flush out potassium faster when we fast, which may lead to keto flu or discomforts because of withdrawal from carbs.
+We flush out potassium faster when we fast, leading to keto flu or discomfort because of withdrawal from carbs.

 Intermittent Fasting and Ketogenic Diet Are the Perfect Combo!

 Doing intermittent fasting with the keto-green diet makes us reach ketosis quicker.
 Ketosis is a state when the body relies on fats for fuel or energy.
 This is the secret why you don’t get hungry even if you don’t eat for hours!

 Dr. Anna Cabeca, a triple board-certified physician and women’s hormone expert, created the Keto-Green way of eating.
 It has helped thousands of women who have adrenal fatigue and menopause symptoms.
 In the Keto-Green, you can eat:

 - Alkaline foods such as artichokes, asparagus, broccoli, cauliflower and other similar veggies.